-NSWG members and NEITI secretariat staff stressed that all constituencies are given an opportunity to express their views on the workplan, annual progress report, NEITI Reports and other documents of the NSWG through their representatives.
+NSWG members and NEITI secretariat staff stressed that all constituencies are given an opportunity to express their views on the workplan, annual progress report, NEITI Reports, and other documents of the NSWG through their representatives.
 Industry representatives on the NSWG confirmed that this was the case.
 With one exception, industry representatives consulted outside the NSWG did not recall having been consulted except on the development of the reporting templates.
 A former NSWG Chair said that in the early days of the process industry had played a very active role in discussing the technical issues of reporting, including scope and quality assurance, and expressed sadness that this was no longer the case.

 A concern of the constituency that was repeatedly raised was the use that NEITI gave to the findings of NEITI reports.
 Representatives on and off the NSWG noted that although the constituency was asked to provide comments and these were reflected in the reports, this balance was lost when NEITI carried out its advocacy campaigns.
-When asked whether it was possible for companies to influence NEITI’s advocacy activities, for example through the workplan, stakeholders from all constituencies expressed concerns that this could affect the independence of NEITI.
+When asked whether it was possible for companies to influence NEITI’s advocacy activities, for example through the work plan, stakeholders from all constituencies expressed concerns that this could affect the independence of NEITI.
 When asked further what means companies have to halt an information campaign they considered harmful or untrue, more than one company representative made reference to their lawyers.

 Initial assessment

-The International Secretariat’s initial assessment is that Nigeria has made satisfactory progress in meeting this requirement.
+The International Secretariat’s initial assessment is that Nigeria has made meaningful progress in meeting this requirement.

+Based on the evidence presented in the International Secretariat’s Initial Assessment, we find that companies are not fully, actively, and effectively engaged in the EITI process.
+The Initial Assessment notes, “[i]ndustry representatives on and off the MSG confirmed that except for a yearly workshop to improve the design of the reporting templates, the broader constituency was otherwise not engaged in deciding questions of scope, workplans or other decisions by the MSG.”
+The Initial Assessment also notes, “[w]hen asked whether it was possible for companies to influence NEITI’s advocacy activities, for example through the work plan, stakeholders from all constituencies expressed concerns that this could affect the independence of NEITI.
+When asked further what means companies have to halt an information campaign they considered harmful or untrue, more than one company representative made reference to their lawyers.”
+The Initial Assessment discussion of Requirement 1.4 provides additional information that is also relevant here, including that “[i]ndustry in particular does not currently see itself as a stakeholder in Nigeria’s EITI process.”
+This is not evidence of full, active, and effective company engagement.
+We note creation of the Company Forum as a step in the right direction, and one avenue NEITI may utilize to deepen and broaden company participation in the EITI process.

 The NEITI Act of 2007 provides an enabling legal environment for EITI reporting and there do not appear to be legal barriers to company disclosure.
 On the contrary, companies can be prosecuted under the Act for not reporting information as required.
 Stakeholders have not expressed concerns about companies being unable to report to, or engage with, the MSG.